flegh113/FxWordlist/README.md

 ## Futur Updates :
 Future updates will introduce new features, including the ability to create custom modes without retyping the entire configuration.

-**Note: Always consider ethical and legal aspects when creating and using password lists.**
 ---------------------------------------------------------------------------------------------------------
-Flegh113.
+>> #### Note: Always consider ethical and legal aspects when creating and using password lists.

+Flegh.